Employment

 The current Oak Hill Fire Department pay rates are:

-The Oak Hill Fire Department also offers longevity and certification pay incentives.
+The Oak Hill Fire Department also offers annual longevity and certification pay incentives.

 Frequently Asked Questions